 One of the ways VA Claims Insider can help you “prove” secondary service-connection is by looking for possible medical “Nexus” links based upon the side effects of any medications you’re taking.

-Many veterans attempt to connect their Obstructive Sleep Apnea (OSA) secondary to Post Traumatic Stress Disorder (PTSD).
+Many veterans attempt to connect Sleep Apnea Secondary to PTSD.